wkhere/stackless/Doc/library/functions.rst

    the *flags* argument is it -- the future statements in effect around the call to compile are ignored.

-   Future statements are specified by bits which can be bitwise or-ed together to specify multiple statements.
+   Future statements are specified by bits which can be bitwise ORed together to specify multiple statements.
 The bitfield required to specify a given feature can be found as the :attr:`compiler_flag` attribute on the :class:`_Feature` instance in the :mod:`__future__` module.

+   This function raises :exc:`SyntaxError` if the compiled source is invalid, and :exc:`TypeError` if the source contains null bytes.

 .. function:: complex([real[, imag]])